 What is your research strategy?

-The role of our researchers is to continually source suitable property for our client’s using Real Estate Investor’s™ strict investment criteria.
-They liaise and negotiate with developers and builders to ensure Real Estate Investor secure great investment opportunities for clients.
+The role of our researchers is to continually source suitable property for our clients using Real Estate Investor’s™ strict investment criteria.
+They liaise and negotiate with developers and builders to ensure Real Estate Investor secures great investment opportunities for clients.

 The criteria includes